Get a Card

 Getting a Library Card

-To get started, residents can begin the application process at apply online or visit our library for a library card.
-A card holder may also choose an e-card that allows access our online resources only.
+To get started, residents can begin the application process at "Apply Online" or visit our library for a library card.
+A card holder may also choose an e-card that allows access to our online resources only.
 All card holders can use any of the vast amounts of online resources found on the Decatur Public Library website.